Drag the globe to explore

 GoodsMart

-GoodsMart in Egypt is an innovative, e-commerce company.
-It received investment from Sawari Ventures.
+GoodsMart in Egypt is an innovative, e-commerce company that received investment from Sawari Ventures.
 A box is installed next to the front door.
-People who deliver groceries can simply leave
+People who deliver groceries can simply leave them in this box.
+The system minimizes contact between people.

-them in this box.
-The system minimises contact between people.
-In 2018, the Dutch Good Growth Fund (DGGF) launched DGGF4Youth, an initiative to boost opportunities for young entrepreneurs and youth employment across Africa, by targeting funds that improve the local financial infrastructure and stimulate local entrepreneurship.
-These funds oer capital, coaching, networking and other forms of support.
 Among these funds is the Sawari Ventures North Africa Fund (Sawari Ventures) a 35 million USD, first-time fund.
-It supports innovative local SMEs from Egypt, Tunisia and Morocco by providing early-stage and growth capital.
+It supports innovative local SMEs from Egypt, Tunisia, and Morocco by providing early-stage and growth capital.
 It believes there are many viable investment opportunities in North Africa, which have been waiting for the right funding and business partners.
-These opportunities are mainly in the tech space.
-Sawari sees a clear need for these types of investments.
-North Africa has

 Invest for Impact